How to Find and Hire a Caregiver for Seniors

 • Cabinet or room for extra clothes or linen

-Contact numbers and addresses in case of emergencies:
+Contacts and information in case of emergencies

-• List of names and numbers of guardians, adult children, and the one in charge of the care recipient
+• List of names and phone numbers of guardians, adult children, and the one in charge of the care recipient

 Written By: